 are to have a close and constant relationship with both parents.

 The following are several factors when it comes to the best interests of

 - The age and gender of the child

-- Each parent’s willingness to accept and adhere to the child custody arrangements
+- Each parent’s willingness to accept and adhere to the child custody

 - Each parent’s general fitness to provide care for the child

 - The location of each parent’s residence

 - The child’s wishes (if the child is over 12 years of age)